csswizardry/csswizardry.github.com/_posts/2016-10-23-improving-perceived-performance-with-multiple-background-images.md

 image and applying that as a `background-color`.
 There’s no need for gradients and multiple backgrounds with that, but it does still require per-image intervention.

+However, I’m actually really happy with this as a way to provide something a little more substantial to users on poor network conditions.
+If your site has similar static images, I’d recommend experimenting with this technique yourself.